prajwal-choudhari-comprinno/tevico-community/README.md

 # Tevico

-Tevico is an extensible open-source, Python-based auditing framework that empowers users to comprehensively scan their infrastructure and apps for compliance adherence, security vulnerabilities, and custom operational checks.
+Tevico is an extensible open-source, Python-based auditing framework that empowers users to comprehensively check their infrastructure and apps for compliance adherence, security vulnerabilities, and custom operational checks.

 ## Table of Contents